danngreen/linux-build-scripts/README.md

 ## Linux Build Scripts

-This is a simple Makefile for building Linux, bootloaders, and root filesystem for an embedded device.
+This is a simple Makefile for building Linux, bootloaders, and root filesystem (using buildroot) for an embedded device.
 Currently we are targetting the Radxa CM3 + IO board (Rockchip RK3566).

 The build is meant to be as simple as possible without extra menus/configs.
-The Makefile is simple and does not do anything smart, so it's likely you will need to edit it if you need to change things.
+The Makefile is simple and does not do anything smart.

-The Dockerfile defines a container which should be used for reproducable builds.
+The Dockerfile defines a container which should be used for reproducible builds.

 ## Setup